JohnCremona/CMFs/PostgresSchema.md

   * label
   * level,weight,char_orbit_index
 * Overall
-  * check that label matches level,weight,char_orbit_label
+  * check_label : check that label matches level,weight,char_orbit_label
-  * check that there is a portrait present for every nonempty newspace in box where straces is set (attached to mf_newspace_portraits)
+  * check_portraits_count : check that there is a portrait present for every nonempty newspace in box where straces is set (attached to mf_newspace_portraits)

 **Table**`mf_gamma1_portraits`: